Ash-2k3/DesktopCleaner/README.md

 ### Features

-* Moves images (JPG, PNG, GIF) to an "S-Images" folder.
+* Moves images (JPG, PNG) to an "S-Images" folder.
 * Moves PDFs to an "S-Docs" folder.
 * Moves TXT files to an "S-Docs" folder.